 More recently, mainland China promised Papua New Guinea USD $3.5 billion for a new road network.
 Meanwhile, Fiji now owes mainland China half a billion dollars, while Tonga owes $160 million – one-third of its GDP – to the PRC powerhouse.

 Effects of PRC foreign aid policies on China and Taiwan relations

 The Pacific has one of the highest concentrations in the world of Taiwan’s allies.
 As mainland China increases its economic influence in the region, many worry that these small states will have no option but to sever ties with Taiwan.

 Such a change in alliances would significantly impact the already tense relationship between Taiwan and mainland China.
-In response to this threat, Taiwan President Tsai Ing-wen has accused China of “ ” – buying allies to promote the goal of One-China reunification.
+In response to this threat, Taiwan President Tsai Ing-wen has accused China of “dollar diplomacy” – buying allies to promote the goal of One-China reunification.

 What happens to countries that refuse to comply with China’s terms?

 After Palau refused to sever diplomatic ties with Taiwan, the country was removed from mainland China’s Approved Destination Status list.
 This government-controlled list specifies the countries to which state-run travel agencies are permitted to sell travel tours and packages.